 Did You Know?
-The field is named in honour of MLB Hall of Famer and former Athletics star Rickey Henderson.
+The field is named in honor of MLB Hall of Famer and former Athletics star Rickey Henderson.

 6 – T-Mobile Park

 T-Mobile Park is located in Seattle, Washington.
-The Seattle Mariners play their home games inside this 47,476 capacity stadium, making it the sixth largest in the United States.
-The stadium has recently been renamed from Safeco Field after the naming rights holders, Safeco, declined to renew the deal.
+The Seattle Mariners play their home games inside this 47,476-capacity stadium, making it the sixth largest in the United States.
+The stadium has recently been renamed Safeco Field after the naming rights holders, Safeco, declined to renew the deal.